SamanthaYoong/Netflix-Pricing-Tier-LTV-Experiment-Merged-Test-of-Feature-Price-Impact/README.md

 ### 1. 📈 **Primary Hypothesis – LTV Impact**

 - **H₀**: No significant difference in average LTV between Premium and Standard tiers.
-- **H₁**: The premium tier results in at least 15% higher average projected LTV compared to the Standard tier, with churn not exceeding 1.2x that of the Standard tier.
+- **H₁**: Premium tier is at least 15% higher average projected LTV compared to the Standard tier, with churn not exceeding 1.2x that of the Standard tier.

 ### 2. 📈 **Secondary Hypothesis – Churn Risk**